 Although the process of remembering didn't take long for me, it worked in the same way, by grasping hold of an oft-repeated habit.
 The era I remembered was the era when the weight-restoration phase of my recovery from anorexia was over, and I was feeling physically better than for a decade, but was still finding my way with hesitation, sometimes unease, through the complexities of not being starved any more.
 The time which came most powerfully to mind, though my Rich Tea era covered at least a year or so, was the summer of 2010, when I wrote blog posts about constructing a character for oneself after anorexia is departed, and about learning to relax once it has loosened its stranglehold.
 Having Rich Teas with my morning tea was one of the small but significant supports for those kinds of progress.

-In the post on constructing a characters, I included a picture of myself drinking morning tea in Switzerland, with a mountain backdrop.
+In that post on constructing a character, I included this picture of myself drinking morning tea in Switzerland, with a mountain backdrop.
 Not quite visible in shot, or possibly just eaten, was a Rich Tea.
 I had brought a packet from home so that in the camper-van every morning we could carry on my home routine of two biscuits with tea before breakfast.
 I don’t remember when the routine began, or whether my partner or I initiated it, but for many months it added a literal and metaphorical sweetness to the half-hour or so after waking.

-Realizing that there is no single definition of healthiness, or even healthy eating, is one of the many challenges of early recovery from an eating disorder.
-There are many strident calls for us to subscribe to rigid notions of good health in what we eat, whether it’s through ‘eating clean’ or some more coherent philosophy.
+Realising that there is no single definition of healthiness, or even healthy eating, is one of the many challenges of early recovery from an eating disorder.
+There are many strident calls for us to subscribe to rigid notions of good health in what we eat, whether it’s through ‘eating clean’ (a nonsense I deconstructed in this post) or some more coherent philosophy.
 But much of the intensive first phase of recovery from a restrictive eating disorder depends on repeating to oneself, in multiple contexts, the protective mantra: this does not apply to me.
 Everyone else’s ‘healthy’ is not mine right now.
 Then, of course, one has to create one’s own alternative version of healthiness, and mine involved those funny little biscuits, every morning until I stopped needing them.

 This also has implications for the time course of recovery.
 A reader recently mentioned in a message to me that she was trying to develop a relationship with food that would stand her in good stead for decades to come.
 In one sense this is an obviously admirable ambition, but in another it was not, I thought, quite the right time for it: she was in the very early stages of acknowledging her illness and starting to do something about it.
 What I thought she needed most was not to develop a new way of living that would be her template for the extended future, but in an intensive way to heal the damage that had been done.